Career Definition for a Foreign Business Consultant

 Market Research Analyst

-Increased demand for these analysts points toward faster than average employment growth of 19% during the 2014-2024 decade, according to the BLS.
+Increased demand for these analysts points toward much faster than average employment growth of 23% during the 2016-2026 decade, according to the BLS.
 Normally having at least a bachelor's degree in an area such as market research, analysts study market conditions to predict possible sales of services and products.
-As of May 2015, they earned an annual median salary of $62,150, with those working in manufacturing earning the top wages, the BLS revealed.
+As of May 2018, they earned an annual median salary of $63,120, with those working in publishing earning the top wages, the BLS revealed.

 These professionals, who usually hold a master's degree in economics, collect and analyze information pertaining to the distribution and production of goods and services.
-Their annual median earnings in 2015 were $99,180, according to the BLS, with those employed in the finance and insurance industries taking home the highest salaries.
-Per that same source, economists could anticipate slightly above-average job growth of 6% from 2014-2024.
+Their annual median earnings in 2018 were $104,340, according to the BLS, with those employed in the finance and insurance industries taking home the highest salaries.
+Per that same source, economists could anticipate average job growth of 6% from 2016-2026.